getlantern/lantern-docs/lantern/en/user/Questions-and-Answers.rst

 Definitely!
 People in censored regions can still learn about you through your friends.
-So while you donʼt know anyone directly living in censored regions, your friends might, and the odds are even better that their friends might (and so on).
-If you keep Lantern running and adding the people you trust, eventually youʼll be connected with users who need access. **Thatʼs why itʼs really important to invite your friends to Lantern**.
+So while you donʼt know anyone directly living in censored regions, your friends might, and the odds are even better that their friends might, and so on.
+If you keep Lantern running and keep adding the people you trust, eventually youʼll be connected with users who need access. **Thatʼs why itʼs really important to invite your friends to Lantern**.
 It maximizes the likelihood that your social network will